Ising model on random triangulations of the disk: phase transition: A one-jump lemma for the process at

 \item For $k\leq p-2$ and $k'\leq q-2$, Equation~\eqref{eq:Doob} gives the estimate If $W=\mu-X_1$, the equation above then yields

 where we used the estimates \textbf{(i)} and \textbf{(iv)}.
 If $W=\mu-Y_1$, symmetry and the second estimate in \textbf{(iv)} yield the same asymptotic upper bound.
-The rest of the proof is a mutatis mutandis of the proof of an analogous claim in \cite{CT20}.
+The rest of the proof goes like the proof of an analogous claim in \cite[Appendix C]{CT20}.